Cassette dripping after cleaning: debris in the drain line

 - Key check

-- Performed a controlled drain flow test and confirmed the trap had no standing water seal
+- Performed a controlled drain flow test and traced a partial blockage further down the pipe run, not at the trap

 - Result